thinksalot/book-notes/awaken_the_giant_within.md

 - But sometimes negative words can be useful in turning angry state into creating enough leverage for a change and action
 - We need to be very careful when giving labels to other people as once we put a lable, we create a corresponding emotion.
 - Need to be careful when giving labels to patients.

+### The power of life metaphors
+- If words are symbolic then metaphors are heightened symbols
+- When someone is angry or stressed out, just by asking them as emotional question you break their pattern and take them to a different emotional state.
+- Often people are using metaphors that intensifies negative feelings
+- If someone tells me that they cant just make a progress, that they keep hitting a wall, I tell them to stop hitting it and just drill a hole throught it.
+Or climb over it, or tunnel under it, or walk over it.
+- The moment you represent things differently in your head, you instantly change the way you feel
+- Also, be very careful of the metaphors other people offer you aswell.
+A whole set of rules, idea, and preconceived notions accompany any metaphor you adopt
+  - If you believe life is a war, you might perceive it as tough and ending in death.
+Or you might think its going to be you against everybody.
+Or its dog eats dog.
+Or if its really a battle, you are going to get hurt
+  - If you believe life is test (like Trump), it might create a lot of stress.
+Maybe its going to be tough, maybe you'd better be prepared, maybe you could flunk out or cheat.
+  - For some life is a competition.
+It might be fun but that also means there will be other people you have to beat and there could only be one winner
+  - For some life is a game.
+Life might be fun.
+It might be somewaht competitive, it might be a change for you to play and enjoy yourself a lot more.
+  - For Mother Teresa, life is sacred.
+  - Some believe life is a gift, its surprise, something fun, something special.
+  - If it were a dance, it would be something beautiful, something you do with other people, something with grace, rythm and joy.
+- Metaphors are used at different times you help you interpret what you need to do to make changes.
+But all metaphors carry benefits in some context, and limitations in others.
+- Anytime you use the words "I feel like", "This is like", the word "like" is often a trigger for the use of a metaphor.
+So ask yourself a more empowering question "what would be a better metaphor?"
+- Imagine how people that refer their work as "back to the saltmines" or "have to put my nose to the grindstone" feel about their job
+- When people refer to their business as "assets" and people they employ as "my liabilities", imagine how it affects the way they treat people
+- Example of someone having a psychotic breakdown
+  - "I'm blacking our, I'm blacking out" -> "Then just white it out!"
+- But sometime its useful and important to get ourselves to feel negative emotions with strong intensity in order to effect change.
+- With all this power that metaphors wield, we should be careful in selecting metaphors we select to represent things to ourselves
+- Sometime a coach doesnt even teach you something new, but they remind you of what you need to do at just the right moment, and they push you to do it.
+- Example of how Martin Sheen came to see life as a mystery after a heart attack during shooting of Apocalypse Now
+  - His wife consoling him "It's just a movie babe!"
+- Pilots and sailors often describe their planes or ships as beautiful women.
+They would feel less inclined to keep it clean if they imagined as a big, fat guy names Joe.
+- Professional metaphors doesnt fit well in personal relationships.
+Alway fit the word to the deed.
+  - Example of an attorny who would use the same metaphors as in courtroom and the husband who started a perfectly innocent conversation would feel like being cross-examined in a witness stand
+  - An air traffic controller who didnt express his feelings to his wife
+  - An woman calling her husband "the old man" or "the old hag", "Prince of Darkness" instead of "lover" or "better half" which would invoke passionate feelings
+- Sees life as in the form of seasons.
+When things get hard, think of them as being in winter and spring always follows winter!
+- Example of overweight man called "maestro" who used to think only spiritual people got through to him and ones that were turned off by his weight were not spiritual.
+Thinking of his body as the temple of this soul inspired him for transformation.
+- Whenever you find yourself or someone using a metaphor that places limits, just step in, break your/their pattern, and offer a new one.